 Attempts to adjust show titles, airdates and/or descriptions of programs in order to submit to multiple Chapters, regardless of the circumstances, is prohibited.

 Ineligible entries may be disqualified during any phase of the competition.

-ORIGINAL MATERIAL: At least two-thirds of a program entry must consist of original material, unless previously produced material has been given some unique and creative treatment that, in the opinion of the Chapter Awards Committee, results in an original program.
+ORIGINAL MATERIAL: At least two-thirds of an entry must consist of original material, unless previously produced material has been given some unique and creative treatment that, in the opinion of the Chapter Awards Committee, results in an original program.
 Entrants must identify all non-original or sponsored material, including its location in the program.
 Re-purposed material is not eligible.

 ENTRY QUOTA: In order to sustain a high level of award excellence, Chapters must continue to self-regulate their entries, making sure only the appropriate individuals are recognized.
 To maintain this consistency, there is a maximum quota of 12 eligible names allowed on each entry.
 Any name(s) added beyond this number will require written authorization from the primary responsible entrant detailing the additional job title and responsibility.
 Chapters would then have the option of accepting these additional entrants or not.

 STUDENT PRODUCTIONS: Students are not considered peer professionals and as such, their regional student productions are not eligible for Emmy® award recognition.
 If material is produced as part of a class, for which school credit is received, they are considered a student.
 If they are paid or working on a project with other “professionals,” and want to enter the Chapter’s award competition, they cannot enter as a student, but instead must pay the appropriate entries fees as an active NATAS member (or non-member).
 The student is then prohibited from entering subsequent student production categories with other classmates.
 Student award recipients from any NATAS Chapters’ high school or college competitions may not use the Emmy® name or replica of the Emmy® figure in any form of commercial advertising or promotion for their recognition.